pydio/pydio9-beta-docs/docs/client/client_data_list.rst

 ::

   -h, --help          help for list
-      --path string   Path to the data
+  -p, --path string   Path to the data
-      --recursive     Print all the nodes recursively
+  -r, --recursive     Print all the nodes recursively
-      --user string   Do the listing with the context of a user's permissions --uuid string   UUID of the data
+      --user string   Do the listing with the context of a user's permissions -u, --uuid string   UUID of the data

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~